sjpcp5/homework2/README.md

 * Responsive images

-* The Bootstrap portfolio should minimize the use of media queries.
+* The Bootstrap portfolio minimized the use of media queries.